bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-4-20-Ridiculous-Software-Development-Job-Titles.md

 To take someone who streams live bands with a camera on an in-house-developed website, which itself uses a 3rd party library & vendor, and calling them a "Chief Field Engineer" takes the cake.

 If this seems like an odd ball job title from my past, it's because it is.
 If you think it was mine, it wasn't.
-I had some other ridiculous title I've long forgotten about.
+I had some other ridiculous title I've long since forgotten about.

 Ah.. startups.